theopolisme/jquery-fullscreen/README.md

 ### Note

 Elements can only be made fullscreen based on user interaction (for example, clicking a button), to protect against malicious uses of the fullscreen functionality.

+## License

+`jquery.fullscreen` is licensed under the [GNU General Public License version 2](http://www.gnu.org/licenses/gpl-2.0.txt).
+It incorporates code from [multilightbox](https://gitorious.org/multilightbox), which is also licensed under the GNU GPLv2.